My Son Sanctuary locates in a valley in the mountain, 45 km from Hoi An Ancient Town, and nearly 70 kilometers from Da Nang City.

 Can I pray in My Son Sanctuary?

 No, you cannot.
-Although this site owns the famous ancient temples, it does not support activities such as worshiping, praying everywhere here, just for visiting.
+Although this site owns the famous ancient temples, it does not support activities such as worshiping or praying everywhere here, just for visiting.

 How long can I visit My Son Sanctuary from Hoi An?

-To explore My Son Holy Land from Hoi An Ancient Town, it takes you 4 – 5 hours; in which, you need to spend 1 hour to 2 hours to discover most of My Son temples.
+Exploring My Son Holy Land from Hoi An Ancient Town takes 4 to 5 hours.
+You need to spend 1 hour to 2 hours to discover most of My Son temples.

-What does the purpose of building the temples in My Son?
+What was the purpose of building the temples in My Son?

-My Son is the Hindu mecca of the Kingdom of Champa.
-Each king, after ascending the throne, went to My Son Holy Land to do a baptism ceremony, gave offerings, and built temples.
+My Son in Vietnam was the Hindu mecca of the Kingdom of Champa.
+Each king right ascending the throne came to this Holy Land to do a baptism ceremony, gave offerings, and built temples.

 Who discovered My Son Sanctuary after many centuries lost?